Girls walk to Soho, less than two miles down Grand St. Katya has the street map of Manhattan in her head.

 "You live in the city?"

 Katja, "No, visiting.
 My friend has a date tonight, left me on my own.
-Started raining so I came in the first door I came on."
+Started raining so I came in here."

 He makes small talk, she says she's a student UC Davis, a school Katya fed her.
 Nobody ever knows anyone who went to UC Davis.